ProAccess/place-image/readme.md

 There are some known issues when floating images (with text wrap) for pdf and latex documents that may elicit every disease known to medical science.
+Factors such as image location, caption length and proximity to a table can cause problems.
 Ensure you review the caveats and hints below if you plan to output to pdf/latex.

 ### Avoiding issues